kyma-project/website/content/blog-posts/2022-09-22-release-notes-2.7/index.md

 ### Monitoring

 The monitoring stack was upgraded to the following:
- - Prometheus version 2.38
+ - Prometheus 2.38
- - prometheus-operator version 0.58
+ - Prometheus Operator 0.58
- - Kube-state-metrics 2.5.0
+ - Kube State Metrics 2.5.0
  - Kubernetes dashboards were updated to the latest upstream versions

 ## Serverless